chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 This is ok, there must be a simpler solution, I mean without resorting to `HasValue` and `Value` which, by the way, is the best option here!
-Actually, there is, it is very simple and we already saw it: just don't use a join but a intermediate value tuple.
+Actually, there is, it is very simple and we already saw it: just don't use a join but an intermediate value tuple.
 For this purpose, we have created an helper `Vuple.Gather` that takes two nullables as input and return a 2-tuple of the values if both of them are null, and `null` otherwise.
 For convenience, each item in the tuple gets a custom name: `Value1` for the first one and `Value2`